Electric vehicles are a great choice for the environment

 Drive emissions-free now!

 If you drive an electric vehicle, you can charge it up emissions-free by becoming a member of our green power program!
-By matching your electricity use with 100% local wind power through the New England Wind option, you can drive easy knowing that your transportation is responsible for zero greenhouse gas emissions.
+By matching your electricity use with 100% local wind power our Green Powered program, you can drive easy knowing that your transportation is responsible for zero greenhouse gas emissions.

 But what about the battery?

 Electric vehicles offer clear greenhouse gas emissions reductions compared to gas-powered cars.
-However, lithium-ion batteries degrade over time, and at some point, after many years of use, an EV’s battery will no longer be suitable for propulsion.
-At this point, the vehicle will need a new battery.
+However, lithium-ion batteries degrade over time, and at some point, after many years of use, an EV and its battery will need to retire.
 Many people are rightly concerned about what will happen as more and more used EV lithium-ion batteries are reach the end of their useful lives.
 We have been following this issue and see that markets are already developing for the beneficial reuse and recycling of spent EV batteries.